 When starting, it's essential to have a visual identity for your business.
 Something that will differentiate your company from the competition.
 Get a logo and some basic stationery sorted, including letterheads, business cards and compliment slips.
 (If you're not a designer and you can't yet afford to hire one, then Graphic River has lots of affordable logo templates.

-Of course, you can't skip this, as you'll need a logo before you approach a bank and set up your own business account, something I'd strongly advise organising as soon as possible...
-More on this to follow.
+Of course, you can't skip this, as you'll need a logo before you approach a bank and set up your business account, something I'd strongly advise organising as soon as possible — more on this to follow.

 Get a business bank account